open-guides/og-aws/README.md

 ### Tips

 * For most practical purposes, you can consider S3 capacity unlimited, both in total size of files and number of objects.
-* The buckets use a global naming scheme , so if another AWS has already created a bucket under a name that you want to use you will need to pick a different name.
+* S3 buckets use a **global naming scheme**, so if another AWS has already created a bucket under a name that you want to use you will need to pick a different name.
 A common practice is to use the company name acronym or abbreviation to prefix all bucket names (but please, don’t use this as a security measure).
 * The number of objects in a bucket is essentially unlimited.
 Customers routinely have millions of objects.
-* **Durability**: Durability of S3 is extremely high, since internally it keeps several replicas.
+* **Durability:** Durability of S3 is extremely high, since internally it keeps several replicas.
 If you don’t delete it by accident, you can count on S3 not losing your data.
 (AWS offers the seemingly improbable durability rate of [99.999999999%](https://aws.amazon.com/s3/faqs/#How_durable_is_Amazon_S3), but this is a mathematical calculation based on independent failure rates and levels of replication — not a true probability estimate.
 Either way, S3 has had [a very good record](https://www.quora.com/Has-Amazon-S3-ever-lost-data-permanently) of durability.)
 Note this is *much* higher durability than EBS!
 If durability is less important for your application, you can use [S3 Reduced Redundancy Storage](https://aws.amazon.com/s3/reduced-redundancy/), which lowers the cost per GB, as well as the redundancy.
-* ⏱**Performance**: Data throughput is complex, both in terms of bandwidth and number of operations:
+* ⏱**Performance:** Data throughput is complex, both in terms of bandwidth and number of operations:
     * Throughput is of course highest from within AWS, and between EC2 instances and S3 buckets that are in the same region.
     * Throughput is extremely high when accessed in a distributed way, from many EC2 instances.
 It’s possible to read or write objects from S3 from thousands of instances at once.
     * However, throughput is very limited when accessed sequentially, from a single instance.
 Individual operations take many milliseconds, and bandwidth to and from instances is limited by instance type.